Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model: Related Work

 \subsection{Black-box Distillation}

-Currently, close-source LLMs usually have stronger reasoning performance than open-source LLMs.
+Currently, LLMs usually have stronger reasoning performance than SLMs ($\le $ 1B).
 However, in general, we can only obtain the output of close-source LLMs.
 Based on this situation, black-box distillation is proposed to distill abilities from LLMs to SLMs.
 Specifically, black-box distillation first prompts LLMs to generate a distillation dataset, and then this dataset is used to fine-tune SLMs to improve their reasoning performance.
-For example, Ho et al.~\cite{ho-etal-2023-large} prompt LLMs to generate a CoT reasoning dataset, which was then used to fine-tune an SLM, thereby enhancing its reasoning ability.
-Shridhar et al.~\cite{shridhar-etal-2023-distilling} utilize a LLM to train a problem decomposer and a subproblem solver separately.
-They used the decomposer to break down the original problem into multiple subproblems, and then employed the subproblem solver to solve each subproblem individually.
-By integrating the solutions to these subproblems, they derived the final answer.
-Fu et al.~\cite{FuPOSK23} analyze CoT distillation and find that there is a trade-off between the specific abilities and the general abilities of SLMs.
-When CoT distillation is used to enhance the specific abilities of SLMs, their general abilities decrease correspondingly.
-Zhu et al.~\cite{abs-2305-13888} construct a distillation dataset, where the reasoning format changed from CoT reasoning to PoT reasoning.
-Through this method, the SLM can delegate the calculation process to an additional Python interpreter to avoid calculation errors, thereby enhancing the SLM's mathematical reasoning performance.
-Zhu et al.~\cite{zhu2024distillingmathematicalreasoningcapabilities} further formalize the reasoning process into equations and find that a diverse range of reasoning formats can effectively enhance the mathematical reasoning performance of SLMs.
-Our work introduces a novel distillation approach where two SLMs independently extract the core question and key problem-solving information from an original question.
-These key points are then utilized to guide another SLM in solving the original question effectively.
+For example, ~\citet{ho-etal-2023-large} prompt LLMs to generate a CoT reasoning dataset, which was then used to fine-tune an SLM, thereby enhancing its reasoning ability. ~\citet{hsieh-etal-2023-distilling} introduce a multi-task distillation framework that enables the SLM to focus not only on predicting the final output labels but also on predicting intermediate reasoning steps. ~\citet{shridhar-etal-2023-distilling} utilize a LLM to train a problem decomposer and subproblem solver, breaking problems into subproblems and solving them individually to get the final answer. ~\citet{FuPOSK23} analyze CoT distillation, finding a trade-off: enhancing specific SLM abilities decreases their general abilities. ~\citet{abs-2305-13888} create a PoT reasoning dataset, allowing SLMs to use Python interpreters for better mathematical reasoning and error avoidance. ~\citet{zhu2024distillingmathematicalreasoningcapabilities} further formalize the reasoning process into equations and find that a diverse range of reasoning formats can effectively enhance the mathematical reasoning performance of SLMs.
+In contrast to the methods mentioned above, our work presents a novel distillation approach in which one SLM is employed to extract the core question and problem-solving information from the original question.
+These key points are then used to guide a second SLM in effectively solving the original question.